-The lodge itself is situated on top of a mile-long sand esker, providing you with incredible views.
-From this vantage point you can see the vastness of the landscape and of Point Lake itself – one of the largest lakes on the Coppermine River system.
-This system winds its way over 525 miles (845 kms) to the Arctic Ocean.
-The size of the lake is impressing, spanning approximately 71 miles long and averages 2 miles wide with the exception of Pointless Island, a major landmass that is approximately 9 miles long x 8 miles wide.
-The lake provides access to incredible areas to look for wildlife and fishing for trophy lake trout.
-The deep drop-offs, up to 33 feet and shallow rocky shorelines, offering the ideal habitat for lake trout and, the two prominent rivers flow into Point Lake, The Itchen and Sagvak Rivers are teeming with Arctic Grayling.
+Point Lake is one of the largest lakes on the Legendary Coppermine River system which, winds its way over 525 miles (845 kms) to the Arctic Ocean.
+The size of Point Lake is impressive, spanning approximately 71 miles long and averages 2 miles wide with the exception of Pointless Island, a major landmass that is approximately 9 miles long x 8 miles wide.
+A cold and deep water lake with drop-offs and shallow rocky shorelines, offers the ideal habitat for lake trout.

 Yellowknife sits atop the beautiful Canadian Shield.
 Surrounded by rugged landscape, Yellowknife sees more sun than most anywhere else in the world during our long summer days.